Muhammed-Bilal777/email-notification-system/README.md

 - HTML5 and CSS3 are used for structuring and styling.
 - JavaScript handles dynamic content updates and form submissions.

+### Mail Queuing
+- Bull and Redis are used to manage email sending in the background.
+- Emails are queued using Bull and Redis to ensure efficient and reliable  sending.
+- Emails are processed in the background, reducing the load on the server.
 ## Technical Stack

 - **Frontend**: HTML, CSS, JavaScript